When Lilacs Last in the Palm Court Bloom’d

 It was never designed for students to work through a ‘curriculum’ over some rigid period of time.
 It was a collection of screwball students and screwball faculty whose college was more performance art than defined process.
 It was, more than anything, a manifestation of mid-century education idealism born from early Victorian Romantic fetishes.
 No Grecian urn takes an accounting class.

 It drew students who, had they visited Princeton, would have recoiled at the idea of attending a college version of a J. Crew catalog.
-It was the land of misfit academics where standing on a desk and reciting an Elizabethan sonnet examining Eliot’s Wasteland from Freud’s perspective (had he read it) drew admiration the professor (who was on his third beer, so maybe it was the beer; regardless, he’d required an essay so a parodic sonnet wasn’t expected); where your Independent Study Project consisted to drafting (and mailing!) a rather robust proposal for the National Endowment for the Arts to fund the overthrow of the U.S. Federal government (rejected; probable result: an FBI file); where a student who’d been published in professional journals was told by his advisor that he needed another semester before he’d approve his graduation because his writing wasn’t good enough; where vigorous classroom debates broke out over Baudrillard’s Disney obsession or Fitzhugh’s defense of slavery (the pros won that one, mostly because the professor took the pro-slavery side).
+It was the land of misfit academics where standing on a desk and reciting an Elizabethan sonnet examining Eliot’s Wasteland from Freud’s perspective (had he read it) drew admiration from the professor (who was on his third beer, so maybe it was the beer; regardless, he’d required an essay so a parodic sonnet wasn’t expected); where your Independent Study Project consisted of drafting (and mailing!) a rather robust proposal for the National Endowment for the Arts to fund the overthrow of the U.S. Federal government (rejected; probable result: an FBI file); where a student who’d been published in professional journals was told by his advisor that he needed another semester before he’d approve his graduation because his writing wasn’t good enough; where vigorous classroom debates broke out over Baudrillard’s Disney obsession or Fitzhugh’s defense of slavery (the pros won that one, mostly because the professor took the pro-slavery side).

 New College was no place for facile exhaustions of oatmeal’d platitudes.
 It was dangerous.
 It wasn’t a place where students thought about their careers; they were paying a paltry $700 per semester (seriously, that was full-time tuition).
 New College was a beacon to the radical underclass intellectual belligerents who mocked the bureaucratic inertia and intellectual coma of college specifically and society generally.
 It was never a real college in any traditional sense.